nicolacanzonieri/access/README.md

 ## To Do

 ### High Priority
-- [ ] Add a way to edit a .json file
 - [ ] Source editor
 - [ ] TD-IDF implementation
 - [ ] Custom search and tags identification algorithm